alkhaled/GraphAnalysis/README.md

 GraphAnalysis
 =============

-Implementation of Primm's and Kruskal's algorithms to see which is better in practice.
+Implementation of Primm's and Kruskal's algorithms to estimate the algorithms' constant factors.

-Performance is measured through operaions rather than time, to avoid inconsistencies with timing ( mainly due to OS switching and scheduling etc.)
+Performance is measured by counting significant operations rather than process time to get more representative results.